aix13033/Elev8/README.md

 - `SUPABASE_SERVICE_ROLE`: Service role key for privileged Supabase access on the server
 - `OPENAI_API_KEY`: API key used to authenticate with OpenAI services
 - `OPENAI_MODEL`: *(Optional)* model name to override the default OpenAI model

+### API

+- `POST /api/calculate-score` – accepts metrics such as HRV, RHR, sleep score, lab values, and nutrition adherence and returns a 0–100 inflammation score with component breakdown.